Shop RNIB Donate now

 If the sighted world had to share their vote choices, people and news outlets would be up in arms about everyone’s right to an anonymous vote.
 So, we’ve looked at what the experience might be like if everyone had company in the polling booth.

-Watch our film to find out how it feels to vote as a blind or partially sighted person and sign our open letter today.
+Watch our film to find out how it feels to vote as a blind or partially sighted person.

-In the last General Election only 13 per cent of blind people could vote independently and in secret.
+In the 2019 UK General Election only 13 per cent of blind people could vote independently and in secret.

 We hear frequently from people with sight loss of how they have faced challenges in exercising their democratic right to cast a secret and independent vote.